How Much Does a Chimney Cap Cost to Install?

 Additional Costs and Considerations

-How much is it to cap a chimney?
+How much does it cost to cap a chimney?
 In addition to the cost factors listed above, homeowners will want to look into how the following considerations might affect a project.
 Custom chimney caps and full chimney cap replacements will add to the total cost.

 Prefabricated vs. Custom Caps